Boston Personal Injury FAQ

 Will I have to go to court for my personal injury claim?

-The vast majority of personal injury claims settle out of court through negotiations.
+The vast majority of personal injury claims settle out of court through negotiations with the insurance company.
 Your case will only need to go to court if the insurance or at-fault party refuses to make a fair settlement offer, or if the amount the insurance company is obligated to pay still does not adequately meet the amount of suffering you have endured.

 Should I accept the settlement offer the insurance made for my personal injury?

 We never recommend that you accept a settlement offered by an insurance company without first having an attorney evaluate it.
 Insurance companies are primarily concerned with increasing their profits by paying out as little as possible.
 Because of this, initial settlement offers are almost always less than what a claim is truly worth.

 They figure that they are going to be able to tempt you with fast cash, thereby enabling them to get away with paying you less than you deserve.
 By having your attorney carefully review the offer, you’ll have a better understanding of whether the insurer has made you a reasonable offer.

 Can I file a claim for my injured child?

 In Massachusetts, like most states, children under the age of 18 are not able to legally file a civil lawsuit.
 However, as their parent or legal guardian, you have the right to advocate for their right to compensation.

 Just because the child cannot file a claim for themselves, doesn’t mean they aren’t entitled to repayment for their suffering.
 As the only advocate for a minor, you can absolutely file a claim for your injured child.